atomic Capability

 - If the wallet's

-, it MUST upgrade tosupported
+atomiccapability isready, it MUST upgrade tosupportedbefore proceeding

 - If

-:- The wallet MUST execute calls sequentially (one after another)
+atomicRequiredis set tofalse:- The wallet MUST execute calls sequentially (one after another)

 - The calls need not be contiguous (other transactions may be interleaved)